 The Pain Beneath the Fear

-A question about the relationship between fear and pain, and how investigating each one reveals that pain is the deeper layer: the felt sense of losing what we love.
+A question about the relationship between fear and pain, and how tracing fear to its root reveals a deeper layer of sensation connected to love and loss.

 Free Fall Without a Net